 The 5 Titles series highlights books, music, and films in the library’s collection featuring topics related to diversity, equity, inclusion, and/or highlighting the work of authors from diverse backgrounds.
 Each post is intended to provide a brief sampling of titles rather than a comprehensive overview of the topic.
-This month, the five titles have been selected by Ciara Healy, Librarian for psychology & neuroscience, mathematics, and physics.
+This month, the five titles have been selected by Stephen Conrad, Team Lead for Western Languages in the Monograph Acquisitions Department.

 5 Titles is directed by the Research & Instructional Services (RIS) Department at Duke University Libraries.